mohsinalimat/Scratchpad/README.md

 # Swift Projects & Playgrounds

-This is a curated Workspace containing playgrounds and projects to learn and improve my iOS Framework and Swift Language skills.
+This is a curated Workspace (Swift 3.0 ✅) containing playgrounds and projects to learn and improve my iOS Framework and Swift Language skills.

 ##Playgrounds